KennyStephens/voting-nextjs/README.md

 TODO:

 - Continue blog posts
-- Add information about how this avoids shady gambling sponsors?
-- Data vizualization for money given to valve and how much goes to teams
 - Limit polls and lazy load after 5 or 10
 - Allow one poll to have its own page?